 Senior Investment Manager

-Thorsten is the Senior Investment Manager at T-Venture of America.
-He love growing startups and building companies for web-based services, telecom enablers, transport network and data center solutions.
+Until recently Thorsten was a Senior Investment Manager at T-Venture of America.
+He loves growing startups and building companies for web-based services, telecom enablers, transport network and data center solutions.

-Every day he have the privilege of working together and meeting with awesome people, great founders, passionate investors, and enthusiastic entrepreneurs from whom he constantly learn and grow.
+Every day he has the privilege of working together and meeting with awesome people, great founders, passionate investors, and enthusiastic entrepreneurs from whom he constantly learn and grow.

 “Success is being happy, being kind, being compassionate, being generous, being creative, and being innovative.
 Those are the character traits that will lead us into the future with the next generation.” — Dr. Ken Ginsburg